CHATS-lab/persuasive_jailbreaker/README.md

   <img src="./assets/10_trial_results.png" alt="Second Image" style="width: 45%; margin: 0 2%;" />
 </p>

-> In real-world jailbreaks, users will refine effective prompts to improve the jailbreak process.
+**(Left)** In real-world jailbreaks, users will refine effective prompts to improve the jailbreak process.
 To mimic human refinement behavior, we train on successful PAPs and iteratively deploy different persuasion techniques.
 Doing so jailbreaks popular aligned LLMs, such as Llama-2 and GPT models, **much more effectively than existing algorithm-focused attacks**.

-We also extend the number of trials to 10 to test the boundary of PAPs and report the overall ASR across 10 trials.
+**(Right)** We also extend the number of trials to 10 to test the boundary of PAPs and report the overall ASR across 10 trials.
 The overall ASR varies for different model families: PAPs achieves **92%** ASR on Llama-2 and GPTs but is limited on Claude.
 Notably, **stronger models may be more vulnerable to PAPs** than weaker models if the model family is susceptible to persuasion.
 Drom the ASR within 1 and 3 trials, we see that GPT-4 is more prone to PAPs than GPT-3.5.
 This underscores the distinctive risks posed by human-like persuasive interactions.

 <br>